KoketsoMalatji/DeLaGrande/README.md

 # HOTELIER
+Hotelier is a 5-star hotel located in the shores of Mauritius.

-Naturally inspiring your every sense!
+It is naturally inspires your every sense!

 # Rooms, Suites $ Villas
 A sophisticated hideaway offering space, intimacy and authenticity